AnarchyNinetyNine/UltraSonic/README.md

-UltarSonic.
+# UltarSonic.

 We have designed a `Convolutional Neural Network (CNN)` using `TensorFlow's Keras API` to address a specific classification problem;
-`Pneumonia & Lung Tumors Classification / Detection`.
+`Pneumonia & Lung Tumors Classification`.

-De The architecture of the model is carefully chosen to effectively learn hierarchical features from the input images and perform accurate classification tasks.
-The model consists of three pairs of convolutional and max-pooling layers, a flatten layer, and two dense layers, with each layer serving a specific purpose and having selected parameters to optimize performance.
+The architecture of the model is carefully chosen to effectively learn hierarchical features from the input images and perform accurate classification tasks.
+The model consists of three pairs of `convolutional` and `max-pooling` layers, a `flatten` layer, and two `dense` layers, with each layer serving a specific purpose and having selected parameters to optimize performance.

+The first `convolutional layer` has:
+  * 32 filters;
+  * 3x3 kernel size;
+  * ReLU activation function;
-The first convolutional layer has 32 filters, a 3x3 kernel size, ReLU activation function, and an input shape of (224, 224, 3) representing 224x224 pixel images with 3 color channels (RGB).
+  * and an input shape of (224, 224, 3) representing 224x224 pixel images with 3 color channels (RGB).
 We chose 32 filters as a starting point to balance computational efficiency and the ability to learn various low-level features.
 The 3x3 kernel size is a common choice because it can effectively capture local patterns while reducing computational complexity compared to larger kernel sizes.

 The first max-pooling layer has a 2x2 pool size, which reduces the spatial dimensions of the feature maps by half, making the model more computationally efficient and robust to small translations in the input images.